Alternative Choices for You

 PureVPN WiFi Security

-This nifty feature automatically detects when you connect to an unrecognized WiFi network offers to secure your connection by turning on the VPN.
+This nifty feature automatically detects when you connect to an unrecognized WiFi network and offers to secure your connection by turning on the VPN.
 This is a great way to ensure you never surf the internet on an insecure WiFi hotspot without the protection a VPN affords.

 Dedicated IP addresses